 Although a popular choice, the Retro-era engagement rings are a rare find.
 If your significant other is fond of this era, the Metz ring might be your best choice.

-Handcrafted in 18k white gold circa 1940, this striking French ring features is a timeless classic.
+Handcrafted in 18k white gold circa 1940, this striking French ring features a timeless classic.
 The rare colorless center diamond weighs approximately 1.42 carats and is graded as E color and SI1 clarity.

-What’s more, additional diamonds decorate the shoulders and surrounde the center stone.
+What’s more, additional diamonds decorate the shoulders and surround the center stone.
 Finally, the prongs themselves are also worth mentioning as they provide an exposed high setting, allowing the gorgeous diamond to be appreciated from all angles.

 21. Wentworth Ring

 Price: $2,400.
 Learn more about the Wentworth Ring.

 For those wanting a charming and delicate ring, there’s no more perfect choice than the floral halo Wentworth ring.
 Handcrafted in platinum circa 1900, this French Edwardian-era ring features a total diamond weight of 1.10 carats while color and clarity grades vary in the H-I and VS2-VS1 ranges respectively.
 The dainty shank is unadorned, allowing for the delicate charm of this ring to be unopposed.